spencerbartz/JDataStructures/README.md

 Generics did not exist when I took data structures in college.
 When Generics finally were available I dabbled with them in some personal projects but did not go in depth.
 Revisiting common data structures with Generics has been a fun way to review and learn.
+The project is done in TDD style and I'm going commando: Not using any IDE just Ant!

 # Available Data Structure Classes
 1. DynamicArray